 Every day, Goggle and other search engines bring visitors to Chapter 3 Ministries who are looking to read about submission in marriage.
 Interest in the Bible’s teaching on submission, what it means, and how to live it still exists.
 Surprising?
 That’s a definite yes if all we consider is the times we live in.
 It’s a joyful, resounding no if we consider the mighty work and grace of God!

 As long as there are women on this earth who love God, read the Bible, and respond to the conviction of His word with obedience, willful submission of wives to husbands will continue, much to the chagrin of certain anti-Bible, anti-man, and feministic segments of our society.
 Those voices are loud and crushing, to some.
 But they cannot squash the regenerated, submitted woman’s born-of-God spiritual imperative to follow God and obey His word.
-His voice booms in her heart; so by comparison, their cries of foul about submission sound whiny and weak.
+His voice booms in her heart; so by comparison, their cries of foul about submission sound hollow.
 But she can understand those cries and have compassion towards those who rail against submission.
 Biblical, wifely, submission requires great strength and understanding.
 It also requires the help of God.
 Pride isn’t an option.
 Neither is a cold heart towards antagonists.
 Their quarrel is actually with God anyway.
 Her proper response is kindness and prayer for hearts to be changed by the grace of God.

 This next installment in the series Do You Take This Verse? takes a close look at a verse about submission.
 As I have written before, submission is a beautiful, complicated, and sensitive topic that needs to be discussed gently, carefully, and often.
 With that in mind, I wanted to bring a verse about submission into this series early on.